 For starters, of course, your journey begins on a boat.
 When I arrived at the docks I was given a bus ticket, told not to lose it, and pointed in the direction of a boat.
 There were various people going in various directions on the boat, and when we arrived at the boat terminal in Almirante there was basically chaos.
 There was just a mass of people, bags, and random taxis pulling up.
 All of the tour operators had disappeared on their boats back to Bocas to pick up some more people.

 We made it to the bus stop in Almirante in just a few minutes, and more chaos ensued.
 There were a lot of locals, mixed with a lot of travellers, a mass of people, and several buses with no signs.
-All of the travellers were talking amongst themselves, of course, and we ascertained that two overnight buses would go to Panama City.
-One at 4 o’clock, and one at 4.30.
+All of the travellers were talking amongst themselves, and between us we ascertained that two overnight buses would go to Panama City.
+One at 4pm, and one at 4.30pm (I had a ticket for the one at 4.30pm)

 The 4 o’clock bus came and went, and I sighed a very slight sigh of relief when another bus of the same company turned up not long before 4.30.

 The bus stop in Almirante is not much more than a small building on the side of the road, with several buses parked outside and people spilling everywhere.
 There was a bathroom, but the lock and light were both out of order, and there was nowhere to buy food.
-It seems like chaos when you first arrive but it did seem like all of the buses that were supposed to come did come; you just have to ask around for your destination and look out for a bus turning up vaguely at the right time for your ticket.
+It seems like total chaos when you first arrive, but as far as I know all of the buses that were supposed to come did come; you just have to ask around for your destination and look out for a bus turning up vaguely at the right time for your ticket.

 Bocas del Toro to Panama City by Public Bus